 Dental emergency tips

-Object stuck between teeth
+Object between teeth

 - Dental Care Houston - For a dental emergency in Houston, turn to a dentist you trust